 What to Bring on the Miaopu Hike

-The worst thing you can be is underprepared for a hike up Yangmingshan.
+The worst thing you can be is under prepared to do the Yangmingshan Seven Stars Peak hike.
 Be aware that the weather in Taipei City could be milder/warmer than that on a 1,000meter peak.
 Also, weather can change quickly, so temperatures may drop and rain may come.
 Here are a few things to bring along:

 -1-2 liters of water.
 Stay hydrated.
 Especially during the hot and sunny summer days.